NicolasGrimonpont/Frontend-Lightweight-Framework/README.md

 # Frontend Lightweight Framework

-A frontend lightweight framework to beggin all your projects.
+A frontend lightweight framework to start all your projects.

 This framework can easily be included on any PHP or JavaScript framework like Angular, Laravel, Codeigniter, etc...